Data-Visualization-Berlin/datavis.berlin/README.md

-# Datavis Meetup Berlin
+# Data visualisation Berlin

-Here, you find the source code of the website of the Datavis Meetup Berlin hosted at [datavis.berlin](https://datavis.berlin).
+Here, you find the source code of the website of the Datavis Berlin hosted at [datavis.berlin](https://datavis.berlin).
 The website is build with build with [Hugo](https://gohugo.io/) and deployed on [Netlify](https://netlify.com/).

 The website is an open list about everything related to data visualisation in Berlin.
 Feel free to make a pull request if you want to add someone, a company, a place, a meetup, ….
 If you are not familiar with coding you can also contact me through jonas-at-datavis.berlin or on [Twitter](https://twitter.com/zeto).
 Of course, you can also contact me for any mistakes, suggestions, corrections, …